Real Writing Year 2 - Unit 23

 Curriculum links: Science, RSE

-This writing unit for Year 2 is built around an original text by Margaret Bateson-Hill - a magazine article about how to keep healthy.
+This writing unit for Year 2 is built around an original text by Margaret Bateson-Hill - an explanation text written as a magazine article about how to keep healthy.
 The example text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.

 Key curriculum skills